TerriaJS/plugin-sample/README.md

 Note: you need to keep both the yarn commands running, then start making make changes to the plugin code, terriamap will automatically rebuild your changes.

 Watch for errors from the plugin build process.
-Note that the app page doesn't reload automatically when the code rebuilds., you will need to refresh the page to see the changes.
+Note that the app page doesn't reload automatically when the code rebuilds, you have to refresh the page to see your changes.